vyapp/vy/BOOK.md

-After having executed the function IrcMode and opening an irc connection then it is possible to put the areavi instance tied to the connection in IRC mode by switching the focus to that areavi instance then switching to GAMMA mode and pressing.
+After having executed the function IrcMode and opening an irc connection then it is possible to put the areavi instance tied to the connection in IRC mode by switching the focus to that areavi instance then switching to GAMMA mode and pressing:

     <Key-i>

-When the areavi instance is in IRC mode then it is possible to use key-commands to send IRC commands by pressing
+When the areavi instance is in IRC mode then it is possible to use key-commands to send IRC commands by pressing:

     <Control-e>